cjorosco/Portfolio/README.md

 But CKD doesn’t seem to have the same kind of wide-spread attention as diabetes and high blood pressure.

-## 4. Text Generation
+## 4. Neural Networks

-The Text Generation project ingests a text file and generates new text from the existing corpus.
-The project uses Keras libraries to pre-process the text file, create sequences to input into the Keras model, trains the model, and has the model generate new text.
+The Neural Networks project is a demonstration of using Keras and TensorFlow libraries to build and fit Convolutional Neural Network model, Variational Autoencoder generative model, and a Text generation model using LSTM.

 ## 5. Computer Network Traffic Anomalies